When the temperature rises, it’s not just humans who lose their appetite — dogs can too.

-We outline the common reasons why dogs may not eat in hot weather, what you can do at home, and when to seek veterinary help.
+We outline the reasons why a dog may not eat in hot weather, what you can do, and when to seek veterinary care.

 Dog Not Eating in Hot Weather: Common Causes